fbpx

 PEXA across Australia

-In WA, electronic conveyancing is mandated for all property transactions within the scope of electronic lodgement, and traditional paper settlements are only offered when electronic conveyancing isn’t possible, due to specific circumstances of the property transaction and title transfer.
+Now, in Queensland, like WA, electronic conveyancing is mandated for all property transactions within the scope of electronic lodgement, and traditional paper settlements are only offered when electronic conveyancing isn’t possible, due to specific circumstances of the property transaction and title transfer.

 Electronic conveyancing mandates are also in place in South Australia for the electronic lodgement of documents with Land Services SA.
 Although similar laws have been adopted in Tasmania to prepare for the inevitable shift to electronic conveyancing, the platform is not currently available.